apache/jackrabbit-site/src/site/markdown/status/board-report-2022-09.md

 the work going into bug fixing and tooling.
 New features are mainly driven by dependencies from Jackrabbit Oak.

-The team decided to drop support for maintenance branches of Jackrabbit 2.14 and Jackrabbit Oak 1.6.
-Announcement messages have been sent out to users to inform them about respective upgrade paths.
+The team decided to introduce a GitHub action that adds a label to open pull requests for Jackrabbit Oak that are older than two years.
+The intention is to reduce the number of open or abandoned pull requests and notify contributors to follow up on their change request.
+Stale pull requests without further activity are then closed automatically after 30 days.

 ## Community Health:
 The project is healthy with a continuous stream of traffic mostly on